Group Class Schedule

 - Muscle weakness

 - Decreased pain

 How do I try Aquatic Physiotherapy?

 An individual assessment at our clinic is first required so that your physiotherapist can assess your movement and function.
-This allows the therapist to customise a treatment and exercise programme that is designed for your specific needs.
+This allows the therapist to customise a treatment and exercise program that is designed for your specific needs.
 This assessment will also ensure that you are medically safe to perform this type of therapy in the pool.
-Then you can decided if you prefer and require 1 on 1 therapy or if a small class/group environment is suitable for your needs.
+Then you can decide if you prefer and require 1 on 1 therapy or if a small class/group environment is suitable for your needs.

 Your physiotherapist is in the pool with you the whole time to instruct and monitor your program.